 - Jojoba oil 1/2 cup

 Put Shea Butter and Coconut oil in a bowl.
 Heat it over boiling water (double boiler) just until everything melted and mixed.
 Take care not to let it get too hot.
 Then add in the Jojoba oil.
 Leave it to cool down for about 5-10 minutes then put your preferred essential oils in.
 Stir well.
 Now leave the mixture to slightly set.
 You can tell by its changing color from translucent to opaque.
 Then whisk it.
-You can use electric mixer, hand blender or even hand whisk.
-But make sure you whisk it until it become creamy and fluffy.
+You can use an electric mixer, hand blender or even hand whisk.
+But make sure you whisk it until it becomes creamy and fluffy.
 Use as needed.

 - I used to apply the cream on my baby’s skin every so often.
-Especially in cold season when the house heating is on.
-But, I did pay attention on his skin closely for the first few times.
+Especially in the cold season when the house heating is on.
+But, I did pay attention to his skin closely for the first few times.
 Just in case his skin didn’t agree with the cream.
 Thankfully, it suited him fine.

 3. Things To Avoid To Cure My Baby’s Eczema

-Besides doing a new diet, taking supplements, and making homemade eczema cream, I had to avoid few other things too.
+Besides doing a new diet, taking supplements, and making homemade eczema cream, I had to avoid a few other things too.
 Things that can be allergen and trigger for skin rash.
 Especially chemical stuff i.e. toiletries, washing powder, fabric conditioner, etc.

 Then I carried on with this endeavor vigorously for about one year.
 And when my little one was about one year and a half, I stopped my strict diet.
 But, I still avoided high-risk food such as nuts, cheese (especially mature cheeses), and seafood.
-And I kept taking my supplements and tried to keep balanced healthy diet.
+And I kept taking my supplements and tried to keep a balanced healthy diet.
 Because I was still breastfeeding him.

-I also still used the homemade cream and emollient bath Oilatum until my son was about 4 years.
-It was then I started introducing shop bought toiletries and body lotion/cream to his skin.
+I also still used the homemade cream and emollient Oilatum bath until my son was about 4 years.
+It was then I started introducing shop-bought toiletries and body lotion/cream to his skin.
 But I was still careful about what I chose.
 I tried to only choose the stuff with natural ingredients.

 Eczema in babies is not nice.
 It breaks your heart to see your little one’s skin get dry, red, flaky, itchy and even cracked sometimes.
 When this happened to my little one, I decided to try the natural remedies to cure his eczema.

-There are 3 steps that I took on this journey of clearing the eczema from my baby’s skin:
+There are 3 steps that I took on this journey of clearing eczema from my baby’s skin: